-'Solo: A Star Wars Story' Premiere Soared with Millennium Falcon and 2 Landos
+'Solo: A Star Wars Story' Premiere Soared With Millennium Falcon and 2 Landos

 The Millennium Falcon may be able to make the Kessel Run in twelve parseks, but it is was holidng up traffic Thursday night on Hollywood Blvd for the world premiere of Solo: A Star Wars Story.

-Attendees walked under the Falcon to get onto the capret, where they were greeted by an Instagram-worthy Solo cup statue — a thing of product placement dreams — before heading into the Dolby Theatre for the screening.
+Attendees walked under the Falcon to get onto the capret, where they were greeted by an Instagram-worthy Solo cup statue — a thing of product placement dreams — before heading into the Dolby Theatre for the screening of the latest Star Wars movie.

 The first star to come down the carpet was Chewbacca, making several passes for the photogs.
 He was followed by Solo stars Bettany, Clarke and their co-star Thandie Newton, who all stopped to pose for photos with fans decked out in their best Han, Leia, Luke, Lando and Chewey costumes.